 It turns out, Nye had a complete change of mind since his previous statements on “big think.”
 Nye went on to tell her that after he reevaluated his position and started reading philosophy, he “couldn’t sleep for months,” and is planning on incorporating philosophy into his Netflix show as well as his upcoming book, according to Hill.

-After reading her article, Nye said he met with a philosophy professor and reread his book until he wore it out, requiring him to get a second copy.
+After reading her article, Nye said he met with David Kyle Johnson, a professor of philosophy at King’s College in Pennsylvania, and reread his book, “The Big Questions of Philosophy,” until he wore it out, requiring him to get a second copy.
 He also came to understand the nature of philosophy, according to Hill, “He said he was struck by the argument that a ‘justified true belief’ constitutes factual knowledge” He then went on to say, “What used to be called a ‘natural philosopher’ is now called a scientist.”

 Nye has also come to some understanding about philosophical figures and told Hill, “People allude to Socrates and Plato and Aristotle all the time, and I think many of us who make those references don’t have a solid grounding,” he said.
 “It’s good to know the history of philosophy.”